open-source-tabletop/cadence/releases/core-rules.md

 It is possible for your unit to become out of formation during another units activation, by losing models as they are destroyed for example.
 If this happens, the next time the unit activates it must immediately make a move action to restore being in formation.
 If it cannot be resume being in formation after it's move action the unit is destroyed and removed from the game.

+### Direction

+Every model in Cadence has a forward facing direction, typically the direction the miniature is facing but if this is not obvious you should agree with your opponent or mark a point on the model's base.
+By extension there is also an opposite backwards facing for the model.

+In addition a model divides the battlefield into two zones: it's front and rear arcs.
+Draw a line through the center of your model at a right angle to the forward facing, everything in front of that line is considered the front arc with everything behind that line considered the rear arc.
+A model or object is in the front arc if any part of it is within the front arc.

+## Assault Range

+All models have an area extending 1 inch around them called their Assault Range.
+A model is within assault range of an enemy (and vice versa) if they are within 1 inch of each other.
+If at least one model from a unit is within Assault Range with an enemy unit then the whole unit counts as being within Assault Range with that unit.

 ## Weapons

 In order to fight, your models require weapons and these will be listed in your unit profile.
 Weapons have their own set of attributes which are usually provided in your module or army list.
 These are: